 1.11.1.
-The preparation of employment contracts
+THE PREPARATION OF EMPLOYMENT CONTRACTS

 Wherever a worker is engaged for a period of more than one month and for more than 8 hours per week, on average, a contract of employment must be prepared no later than two months after the commencement of the job, or the engagement shall be confirmed in writing.
-If the employee stops work before the two-month period is up, without a contract of employment having been prepared or the engagement having been confirmed in writing, then he shall be provided with such a confirmation at the termination of employment.
+If the employee stops work before the two-month period is up, without a contract of employment having been prepared or the engagement having been confirmed in writing, then they shall be provided with such a confirmation at the termination of employment.
 The employer will be held liable for compensation in the event that the provisions of this article are violated.

 1.11.2.
-Amendments
+AMENDMENTS